18F/api-standards/README.md

 ## Other Considerations

+### Follow the GSA API Security Guide
+Security is critical to APIs.
+Review the GSA API Security Guide and implement the practices there.

 ### Design for common use cases

 For APIs that syndicate data, consider several common client use cases: